keijiro/KinoBloom/README.md

   therefore it’s recommended to be unchecked when running on mobile devices.

 - **Anti Flicker** - Sometimes the effect introduces strong flickers (flashing noise).
-This option is used to suppress them with a small-kernel median filter.
+This option is used to suppress them with a noise reduction filter.

 No Backward Compatibility
 -------------------------